How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 Mobile Is Non-Negotiable

 87.64% of web traffic in the Philippines comes from mobile.
 Every marketing touchpoint — from your landing page to your checkout — must be built mobile-first.
+For Classes C and D, also optimize for slow connections and prepaid data constraints.

 02